One in four people globally may not have access to COVID-19 vaccine until 2022

 The researchers noted that by November 15, 2020, several countries had reserved a total of 7.48 billion doses, or 3.76 billion courses from 13 manufacturers, out of 48 COVID-19 vaccine candidates in clinical trials.

-They said over half (51 per cent) of these doses will go to high income countries, which represent 14 per cent of the world''s population, while low and middle income countries will potentially have the remainder, despite these comprising more than 85 per cent of the world''s population.
+They said over half (51 per cent) of these doses will go to high income countries, which represent 14 per cent of the world's population, while low and middle-income countries will potentially have the remainder, despite these comprising more than 85 per cent of the world''s population.

 If all of these vaccine candidates were successfully scaled, the total projected manufacturing capacity would be 5.96 billion courses by the end of 2021, with prices ranging from USD 6 per course to as high as USD 74 per course.